MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/packagehelp/remoteScript.md

  ### `inputs`
- JSON encoded string of R objects that are loaded into the Remote R session's workspace prior to excution.
+ JSON encoded string of R objects that are loaded into the Remote R session's workspace prior to execution.
 Only R objects of type: primitives, vectors and dataframes are supported via this parameter.
 Alternatively the [putLocalObject](putLocalObject.md) can be used, prior to a call to this function, to move any R object from the local workspace into the  remote R session.

  ### `outputs`
- Character vector of the names of the objects to retreive.
-Only primitives, vectors and dataframes can be retrieved using this function.
-Use [getRemoteObject](getRemoteObject.md)to get any type of R object from the remote session.
+ Character vector of the names of the objects to retrieve.
+Only primitives, vectors and dataframes can be retrieved using this function  Use [getRemoteObject](getRemoteObject.md)to get any type of R object from the remote session.

  ### `displayPlots`
- If `TRUE`, plots generated during execution are displayed in the local plot window. **NOTE** This capability requires that the '`png`' package is installed on the local machine.
+ If `TRUE`, plots generate during execution are displayed in the local plot window. **NOTE** This capability requires that the '`png`' package is installed on the local machine

  ### `writePlots`
  If `TRUE`, plots generated during execution are copied to the working directory of the local session.

+ ### `recPlots`
+ If `TRUE`, plots will be created using the '`recordPlot`' function in R.

+ ### `async`
+ If `TRUE`, the remote script will be run asynchronously in a separate window.

+ ### `closeOnComplete`
+ If `TRUE`, the async R session will quit upon completion.
+Only applies if `async=TRUE`